imdaveho/tuitty-core/README.md

 > **tui • tty** \ˈtwē-dē \ *n.* - **t**ext-based **u**ser **i**nterface library for **t**ele**ty**pe writers (aka. **terminals**)

+***NOTE: (Nov.
+8, 2019) - This library is still in alpha stage and the API is still in flux.
+However, the core concepts and goals outlined below will remain fairly stable.
+[Contributions](#contributing) are most welcome! :smile:***

 ## Table of Contents
 * [Features](#sparkles-features)
 * [Rationale](#thought_balloon-rationale)